Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 A PC with at least one point in this skill gains access to the following spells: Attack, Augment, Conjure, Curse, Heal and Utility.

 ---

+## Talents

+The New Crobuzon setting permits players to buy any talent listed in the *Genesys Core Rulebook* or indeed any other official supplementary product (these are collected by community member Drainsmith in their excellent *Talent Tome*, found [here](https://www.dropbox.com/sh/raqr7usuzwizglm/AACsYe6LVU_-f372tRG6vxtya?dl=0&lst=)).

+There are two points to consider when choosing a talent, however.
+First, does it fit the flavour of the setting and the character?
+If you are unsure, consult your fellow players and GM.
+They can even help you rename and change the flavour of the talent if necessary, although changing the mechanics or balance of the talent is not advised.
+(If your group comes up with any particularly good New Crobuzon versions of offical talents, message me and I will consider adding them to this guide - I can be found on the Genesys RPG Community Discord Server.)
+Second, does the talent refer to a skill or mechanic that is not used in the New Crobuzon setting (e.g. Computers)?
+If so, this talent has no effect.
+Talents that refer to 'magic skills' instead refer to thaumaturgic skills, again assuming they are inkeeping with the setting.

+---

+## Items and Equipment